transcriptaze/snyth/README.md

   there isn't much beyond a basic working demo.
 - [snyth-supercollider](https://github.com/transcriptaze/snyth-supercollider) is a _Supercollider_ UGen for the
   basic _sn_ function and a couple of demo scripts.
+- [sn-vcv](https://github.com/transcriptaze/sn-vcv) is a set of _VCV Rack_ modules that implement a VCO and LFO for the _sn_ function.

 Please see the READMEs for the respective modules for submitting bug reports, issues, feature requests, etc.